ess-dive-community/essdive-uas/5_DataProducts.md

 [Ground station](#Ground-station) |

 ## Level 1 (L1): data products after basic post-processing
+The Level 1 data represent the initial data products derived from the raw L0 measurements.
+These typically include the use of algorithms and approaches to combine individual measurements or images into a continuous image using approaches and GPS information to provide a georeferenced orthomosaic (i.e. GeoTIFF).
+Point cloud data from LiDAR systems will often be combined with UAS IMU/GPS positional information to create a single combined dataset referenced to the surface.
+For optical RGB orthomosaic data, the structure-from-motion derived digital surface model is also typically provided as a L1 product.

 [Optical RGB orthomosaic](#Optical-RGB-orthomosaic) |
 [Digital surface model](#Digital-surface-model) |
 [Thermal IR orthomosaic](#Thermal-IR-orthomosaic) |